substance/substance/MANUAL.md

 }
 ```

-To import the above XML snippet we also need converters for `<simple-article>`, `<body>` and `<paragraph>`.
+To import the above XML snippet we also need converters for `<exaple-article>`, `<body>` and `<paragraph>`.
 To put it all together we create an instance of XMLImporter and provide schema plus converters.

 ```js